Bus rams into fuel truck in eastern Pakistan, killing 20 - NewsBreak

 Bus rams into fuel truck in eastern Pakistan, killing 20

-MULTAN, Pakistan (AP) — A passenger bus rammed into a fuel truck on a highway in eastern Pakistan before dawn on Tuesday, igniting a fire that killed at least 20 people, police and rescue officials said.

 According to the officials, the accident happened near the town of Jalalpur Peerwala in Punjab province.
-The bus was traveling from the eastern city of Lahore to the southern port city of Karachi.
+The bus was travelling from the eastern city of Lahore to the southern port city of Karachi.

 The injured were taken to hospital and at least six passengers were reported in critical condition, he added.